+The state of Alaska uses the computer-based GED® exam for its high school equivalency (HSE) testing program.
 The Alaska HSE test offers persons who didn’t finish high school the chance to acquire an equivalent credential.

-The GED Test Fee is $120 for the complete exam ($30 per module).
-Re-testing: $30 per subject area.
+The Alaska GED testing fee is $120 for the complete exam ($30 per module).
+Retesting is offered at a discounted rate.

-Alaska GED eligibility requirements
+Alaska GED Eligibility Requirements

-Alaska has NO residency requirement.
+Alaska has NO residency requirements.

 The GED (acronym for General Educational Development) exam consists of four individual tests that students may complete to demonstrate that they have skills and knowledge at the level of students that completed their high school education.

-GED testing sites in Alaska
+GED Testing Sites in Alaska